1. PIXCI® Frame Grabbers: Using the XCLIB Python Wrapper

 xclib_armv7l.so (XCLIB)

 should be copied to /usr/lib, or other location as specified by ''LD_LIBRARY_PATH''.
-See Linux documentation regarding searches for shared libraries ''LD_LIBRARY_PATH''.
+See Linux documentation regarding searches for shared libraries and ''LD_LIBRARY_PATH''.

 The corresponding XCLIB Python wrapper, such as:

-xclib_py_wrap_x86_64.so
+xclib_py_wrap_x86_64.so (XCLIB)

-xclib_py_wrap_i386.so
+xclib_py_wrap_i386.so (XCLIB)

-xclib_py_wrap_aarch64.so
+xclib_py_wrap_aarch64.so (XCLIB)

-xclib_py_wrap_armv7l.so
+xclib_py_wrap_armv7l.so (XCLIB)

 should copied to the same directory as the Python script, but as file name _xclib.so.